MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/ts-bitlocker-intune-issues.md

 - Interactive (Endpoint policy for pre Windows v 1803)

 If your device supports modern Standby (Instant Go) and is HSTI compliant, AADJ will trigger automatic device encryption for Windows version 1703 and above.
 This does not requires the admin to enforce/deploy an endpoint protection policy.
-If your device is HSTI compliant but does not supports modern Standby (Instant Go), you would require an endpoint protection policy to enforce silent Bitlocker encryption.
+If your device is HSTI compliant but does not supports modern Standby (Instant Go), you would require an endpoint protection policy to enforce silent BitLocker encryption.
 Below settings allow for the same.

 ![](./images/4509186_en_1.png)